 And like I said, if they were subtle lies or misleading type of things, that's one thing.

-Cruz is blatantly outright lies about Trump's I mean, he actually was trying to say for a while there that Trump was neutral between Iran and and Israel.
+I mean, he actually was trying to say for a while there that Trump was neutral between Iran and Israel.

-But by far he was a supporter of Israel.
+But by far, he was a supporter of Israel.

 But Cruz took that on the campaign trail and everywhere he went saying that we don't need somebody who's not pro-Israel.

-I mean, that's just one example, but every single topic that Trump has where he's clearly made it uh a point to say what he's for.
+But every single topic that Trump has where he's clearly made it a point to say what he's for, Cruz says the opposite and says this is what.

-Cruz says the opposite and says this is what and literally he's talking about a vote for Hillary as a vote for you know, a vote for Trump is a vote for Hillary.
+And literally, he's talking about a vote for Hillary as a vote for, you know, a vote for Trump is a vote for Hillary.

-They're so the listeners.
+They're so deluded.

-I I uh listen, here's the here's the irony of this.
+Listen, here's the irony of this.

 I've interviewed these guys so much, I can tell you their positions on everything.

-I can tell you uh almost on every issue except for the new issues that have come up, I know the answers to every question before I even ask it.
+I can tell you almost on every issue except for the new issues that have come up, I know the answers to every question before I even ask it.

 But I'm not doing the show for me.

-I'm doing the show for my Audience.
+I'm doing the show for my audience.

 And I understand exactly the frustration.